 A community foundation maintains a written record of the terms and conditions of each component fund and all applicable records must reference the variance power.

-15.1 Do you keep a fully executed fund agreement including any addendums and meeting notes that reflect donor intent for each component fund?
+15.1 Do the foundation keep a fully executed fund agreement including any addendums and meeting notes that reflect donor intent for each component fund?

 Honoring Donor Intent and the Law

 A community foundation honors the charitable intentions of its donors.View more